bediger4000/linked_lists/README.md

 one for-loop-counter integer,
 and two size-of-sublist integer counts.
-One of the list-node-pointer variables is the formal argument to an anonymouse function that exists only to de-clutter flow-of-control, so it could be eliminated.
+One of the list-node-pointer variables is the formal argument to an anonymous function that exists only to de-clutter flow-of-control, so it could be eliminated.
 If you buy that I wrote a merge sort, it does the task in O(n log n) time and constant space.